angular-schule/angular-cli-ghpages/README.md

 ```

 (replace `<username>` and `<repositoryname>` with your username from GitHub and the name of your repository)

-> **⚠️Important**
->
-> Please **do not disable the silent mode** if you use tokens, otherwise people could read them in the output logs.
-> If you are sure that your CI/CD provider does not display secrets on the console (this applies to CircleCI / Travis CI and Github Actions), you are welcome to disable silent mode.

 > **ℹ️ Note for GitHub Actions**
 >